 Every person has different requirements, and for some a small, well made structure will be fine.
 It is surprising what you can do in a compact space when it is well designed to suit your needs, but figure out in advance how much space you need for the shed and how much for the office component.
 If you are planning on using your garden office on a daily basis, don't buy anything less than a level 2 structure.
 It will end up being cheaper in the long run.

-When you get into the £13,000 to £30,000 range the quality of the structures is excellent, and you will get a garden office that will feel like home-from-home to any professional with a quality shed extension.
+When you get into the £13,000 to £30,000 range the quality of the structures is excellent, and you will get a wooden garden office that will feel like home-from-home to any professional with a quality shed extension.